dudeee/docs/dashboard.md

 # Dashboard
+_This feature is still under development and might be a little buggy, please help us by reporting the issues_

  You will feel the need to send messages using your bot (He announces his own changes in our team!) and also monitor it's activity and received messages.